-Known for easing sore muscles, improving sleep, and general relaxation, infrared saunas are a top choice for people looking for a cooler way to heat their bodies.
+With claims to ease sore muscles, improve sleep, and help you relax, infrared saunas are a top choice for people looking for a cooler way to heat their bodies.

-While considered safe for most people, there are some risks associated with using an infrared sauna.
+While there may be potential health benefits, there are also some risks associated with using an infrared sauna.

 Here’s what you need to know before you dress down and get in for a quick session.

 If you’re a fan of dry heat, there’s a good chance you’ve spent time using a traditional sauna.
-These saunas heat the air around you and typically operate at a temperature of 180°F to 200°F (82.2°C to 93.3°C).
+These saunas heat the air around you and typically operate at a temperature of 80°C to 100°C (176°F to 212°F).

 According to the North American Sauna Society, the majority of saunas you see in homes and commercial settings use electric sauna heaters.